mhornstein/NESRR/README.md

 This work's focus is on infrastructure and is intended to construct the necessary framework for training and evaluating the described model, to produce initial results, and to facilitate further research.

-Each of the 10 work parts is supported by corresponding scripts, which can be found within this Git repository.
+Each of the 11 work parts is supported by corresponding scripts, which can be found within this Git repository.
 Additionally, you can access all the generated outputs in the [project's storage drive](https://drive.google.com/drive/u/4/folders/1v3YdVXgeByow9xkSgPJom6rx2KxB9QSu).
+Instructions on how to execute each script can be found in the respective README files of the scripts.

 For comprehensive details, references, and guidance, please use the [report pdf](https://github.com/mhornstein/NESRR/blob/main/report.pdf).